Henry-Pump/POCloud-Email-Reports/README.md

 Populating channel config files tells the Lambda function which devices to prepare reports for and which channels to include data from. **Devices will not be recognized unless they have both a Channel Config file and a To file.**

-1. Prepare a file named <devicetype>_channels.json where <devicetype> is the Meshify name for the devicetype.
+1. Prepare a file named devicetype_channels.json where "devicetype" is the Meshify name for the devicetype.

     ```touch <devicetype>_channels.json```